SalK91/convex_optimization/docs/20_advanced.md

 ## 10.4 Proximal coordinate and coordinate-prox methods

-There’s a natural fusion of the ideas in Sections 10.1 (coordinate descent) and 9.5 (proximal methods): **proximal coordinate descent**.
+There’s a natural fusion of the ideas in Sections 10.1 (coordinate descent) and 9.5 (proximal methods): proximal coordinate descent.

 ### 10.4.1 Problem form